melektron/el_std_cpp/include/el/msglink/msglink_protocol.md

   - If one party may want to listen for an event the other party doesn't even know about and will never be able to emit
 - **data sources**: one party's data subscription list must be a subset of the other's data source list.
 Fails with code 3004.
 Fail reasons:
   - If one party may subscribe to a source the other doesn't know about and provide
-- **remote procedure calls**: one party's called procedures list must be a subset of the other's callable procedure list.
+- **remote function calls**: one party's outgoing (called) function list must be a subset of the other's incoming (callable) function list.
 Fails with code 3005.
 Fail reasons:
-  - If one party may call a procedure the other doesn't know about and cannot handle
+  - If one party may call a function the other doesn't know about and cannot handle

 Obviously these requirements are only checked approximately.
 The client doesn't know at that point whether the server ever will emit the "error_occurred" event or even if there will ever be a listener for it.
 The only thing it knows is that both the server and itself know that this event exists and know how to deal with it should that become necessary later.